 Click to enlarge and view gallery »

-SUNY Cortland is one of 64 campuses in the State University of New York system.
-The State University of New York is a quality public university that combines world-renowned faculty, dedicated staff, and a truly diverse body of talented students.
+SUNY Cortland, one of 64 campuses in the State University of New York system, is a quality public university that combines world-renowned facilities with a dedicated staff and a truly diverse body of talented students.

-The goal of our camp is to teach young athlete about distance running and the sport of cross country.
-Areas such as techniques, drills, training, injury prevention, nutrition, and team building are all integral parts of the program.
+The goal of our camp is to teach developing athletes about distance running and the sport of cross country.
+Proper techniques, drills, training, injury prevention, nutrition, and team building are all integral parts of the program.
 Our knowledgeable staff aims to motivate and educate athletes on how to succeed within the sport and are committed to provide individualized instruction and skill assessment for campers of all levels.

 - Nike Running Camp T-shirt